Skip Navigation

 Robotic surgery for a long, cancer-free life

-In April, it was time for Scott to have complex rectal cancer surgery at Wellstar Kennestone Hospital.
+In April, it was time for Scott to have complex rectal cancer surgery at Wellstar Kennestone Regional Medical Center.
 Dr. Shroff guided a da Vinci Surgical System robot to make five small incisions and peer into Scott’s abdomen with magnified cameras.
-The minimally-invasive technology allowed Dr. Shroff to remove part of Scott’s rectum with precision.
+The minimally invasive technology allowed Dr. Shroff to remove part of Scott’s rectum with precision.
 Two months later, Scott returned to the hospital so Dr. Shroff could reconnect his healed colon.

 After surgery, Scott’s pathology found no evidence of cancer anywhere in the colon, rectum or lymph nodes.